aridjayarecipes/cutesrecipes.web.app/content/post/1964-easiest-way-to-prepare-speedy-salmon-onigiri.md

 1. Break into small pieces
 1. Add salt to the rice and mix well.
 And then add in the salmon and mix well
 1. Cut the nori into strips
-1. Wrap the rice and it&#39;s done 😊
+1. Wrap the rice and it's done 😊